6N: Title or no title, England has score to settle vs Scots

 The Six Nations title might be out of reach for England at kickoff in the closing match of the tournament against Scotland at Twickenham.

-Doesn't mean Eddie Jones won't still be desperate for victory in the oldest international rugby match of them all.
+Doesn't mean Eddie Jones won't still be desperate for victory in the oldest international rugby match of them all on Saturday.

 It still grates the England coach how the Scots celebrated their win in this fixture last year at Murrayfield.

-"We might have short memories sometimes, but sometimes you have longer memories," Jones recalled, without elaborating of what exactly annoyed him.
+"We might have short memories sometimes, but sometimes you have longer memories," Jones recalled, without elaborating on what exactly annoyed him.

-Jones was then verbally abused and intimidated by Scotland supporters at a train station in Manchester on his way back from the game in Edinburgh.
-He later said he didn't feel safe traveling by public transport.
+On his way home from the game in Edinburgh, Jones was verbally abused and intimidated by Scotland supporters at a train station in Manchester.
+He later said he didn't feel safe traveling by public transport anymore.

 "Those records aren't in our minds at all," Scotland flanker Magnus Bradbury said.
 "It's another game.
 We're defending the Calcutta Cup, which is massive for us."